Namakuto/JHU-Course-8-Machine-Learning/README.md

-### Refer to the "predictreport" files within this repo for the assignment.
+### "Predictreport" within this repo contains the PLOTS (images) made from this assignment.

+Rest of the files in this folders are pure code itself.

-Part of the "Data Science" Coursera Specialization, Course 8, from John Hopkins
+Part of the "Data Science" Coursera Specialization, Course 8, from John Hopkins.